adamfortuna/evaleverything.com/source/_posts/2013-09-08-native-javascript-notifications.markdown

 ### Firefox

 The Firefox notification would be pretiest out of the box, but the entire body is shown as a link!
 For all notifications, clicking on it takes you to the page, but Firefox attempts to make it more apparent.
-The appearance end up suffering due to this choice.
+The appearance ends up suffering due to this choice.

 {% pullside right %}
 Why is the body a link Firefox?
 WHY?